mamurovDev/java-course-project/report.md

 > 1. Refactoring of the parent class Toy and its subclasses (SoftToy, VehicleToy, PuzzleToy, DollToy, ConstructiveToy).
 > 1. Addition of new properties to each subclass (mass for SoftToy, numberOfWheels for VehicleToy, difficulty for PuzzleToy, gender for DollToy, material for ConstructiveToy).
 > 1. Implementation of appropriate constructors, builder patterns, and overridden methods (equals, toString, hashCode) in each subclass.

+> published 01.05.2024
+>
+> 1. Refactored DAO implementations to improve readability and maintainability.
+> 1. Added functionality to DAOImpl classes for retrieving data from CSV files.
+> 1. Updated CSV files to include additional fields and corrected formatting.
+> 1. Tested all DAOImpl classes to ensure they are working correctly.